bbauska/W3Cx-3of5/README.md

 <li>About W3C and the Web</li>
 </ul>

-W3C has designed a [**"Front-End Web Developer" (FEWD) Professional Certificate**](https://www.edx.org/professional-certificate/front-end-web-developer-9) where you learn all of the necessary skills needed to build interactive and responsive user experiences on the Web.
+W3C has designed a <a href="https://www.edx.org/professional-certificate/front-end-web-developer-9">"Front-End Web Developer" (FEWD) Professional Certificate</a> where you learn all of the necessary skills needed to build interactive and responsive user experiences on the Web.
 This program deepens your knowledge of the 3 foundational languages that power the Web: HTML5, CSS and JavaScript.

-The **W3C FEWD** program is composed of 5 courses:
+The <b>W3C FEWD</b> program is composed of 5 courses:
 <ol type="1">
 <li>CSS Basics</li>
 <li>5.0x HTML5 and CSS Fundamentals</li>